No matter how bad it gets, Jesus does not give up on us

 One day when Jesus was walking with His disciples.
 He told them three stories.

-People whose sins were public and branding were also listening to Jesus.
+Other people were listening to Jesus.
 Might his words give some hope to them?

-The religious leaders criticized Jesus for being near being whose sins were so offensive to them.
+The religious leaders criticized Jesus for being with whose sins were offensive to the leaders.

 Jesus wanted his disciples, these people, and the religious leaders to know how God felt and acted toward those who wanted to change their lives and leave their bad choices behind.